 With both strap ends now between your legs, she will lean back and pull on the straps, as you exhale.
 This will pull your hips up and back, taking the weight off your hands and shoulders.
 It feels incredibly supportive, and you can get your hips up high in the air and get the full extension of the pose.
 This helps you experience the full yoga benefits of this pose!
 Wonderful!

 Everyone loves the Hammock Pose.
-It is an extremely easy beginner yoga pose and extremely relaxing and restorative for anyone at anytime.
+It is an extremely easy beginner yoga pose and extremely relaxing and restorative for anyone at any time.
 Begin by making a large loop with your yoga strap.
 Lie down on your mat, on your back.
-Being very careful to place one end of your loop at the base of your skull bones, NOT your neck, bend one knee as you curl up and place the other end of the loop around the ball of your foot.
+Please be very careful to place one end of your loop at the base of your skull bones, NOT your neck, then bend one knee as you curl up and place the other end of the loop around the ball of your foot.
 Relax back and let your head support your leg as you straighten it out.

 The loop creates a cradle with counter-pressure from your head to your foot, which balances and supports you in the pose.
 It lengthens your leg and gives a gentle stretch to your hamstrings.
 Do both sides for as long as you feel it!
 I love to stay in this pose for a long time.
 It is so calming and de-stressing!
 Try it ~ you’ll love it!

 The next lying pose is again on your back.
 This is a Lying Leg Crossover with a strap.
 With your left knee bent and your right leg extended, place the yoga strap under the ball of your left foot, and lie back on your back.
 Grasp the ends of the straps with the opposite (right) hand.
 As you inhale, raise and pull your left leg straight up in the air with your strap, perpendicular to the floor, as shown in the picture below.